AriFordsham/GHCWiki/unlifted-data-types.md

 This page describes the unlifted data types, i.e. algebraic data types which live in kind `#` rather than kind \*.
 In fact, this is a collection of standalone proposals:

 1. Allow data types to be declared unlifted.
 (Should be easy; but has a harder subproposal to separate a new kind `Unlifted` from `#`)
+1. Polymorphism over a new `Unlifted` kind, a subset of levity polymorphism over a new kind `Boxed` that applies in more situations
 1. Allow newtypes over unlifted types (giving them kind `#`).
 (Should be easy.)
 1. Provide a built-in `Force a` which is an unlifted version of `a`, with no indirection cost.
 (Harder.)